We can help you

 CSASS is a small charity, with an amazing team of volunteers, both survivors and non-survivors.

-Support line volunteers – these volunteers provide our listening service on Monday and Wednesday evenings from 6pm-8pm.
-They are often the first point of contact for a survivor seeking our help.
+These wonderful people provide our live chat and telephone listening service on Monday and Wednesday evenings from 6pm-8pm.
+You will often be the first point of contact for a survivor seeking our help, and this can be one of the most rewarding roles in the organisation.
 Read more about this role here.

 “I always leave a session on the support line feeling truly inspired by the strength and resilience of the survivors accessing the service.
 It makes me so proud to be a part of such an incredible organisation offering direct support to those who have been faced by, but also overcome, so much.”